 These artifacts from the Before Times always leave me simultaneously shocked and sad.
 Movie theatres?
 Restaurants?
 International travel?
 What were we thinking?

-And can we please, please have that back?
+And can we please, please have that careless life back?

 The Shouts & Murmurs column in this particular issue is called Signs That Something Might Be Going Around the Office.
 It's simultaneously scarily prescient, and no longer all that funny, except in a dark, shaking-my-head-while-I-laugh, kind of way.